Indian FX/debt factors to watch - Aug 19

 * Provisional NSE data

-* Source: Data as per custodial filing as on Aug 16 on SEBI
+* Source: Data as per latest custodial filing as on Aug 14

 GOVERNMENT SECURITIES TRADING (Net buy/sell, in rupees)